Manfredonia

-Manfredonia (/it/) is a town and commune of Apulia, Italy, in the province of Foggia, from which it is 35 km northeast by rail.
+Manfredonia (/it/, Mambredònje in local dialect) is a town and commune in the Province of Foggia in the region of Apulia in southern Italy, located about 35 km northeast of Foggia.
+It has 53,015 inhabitants.

 Manfredonia is situated on the coast, facing east, to the south of Monte Gargano, and gives its name to the gulf to the east of it.
-As of 2017 its population was 56,932.